SS Laurentic (1908): Other salvage

 In 2018 Derry City and Strabane District Council bought the bell from her bridge at an auction and exhibited it in Derry Guildhall.
 The council then loaned the bell to the Titanic Hotel in Belfast on temporary display, and planned to display the bell permanently in Derry's planned Maritime Museum.
 However, in 2018 it was reported that the collapse of the Northern Ireland Executive in 2017 had stalled plans for the museum.

-In 2007 a team of divers from Sheephaven Bay recovered one of Laurentics guns.
+In 2007 a team of divers from Sheephaven Bay recovered one of Laurentics guns with help from a local fishing boat.
 It is now displayed at the pier in Downings, County Donegal.

 Wreck

 Laurentics wreck is between Fanad and Malin Head at at a depth of 30 to 40 m.
 Ray Cossum still owns the salvage rights.

 Being in the territorial waters of the Republic of Ireland and more than a century old, the wreck is automatically protected by the National Monuments (Amendment) Act, 1987, section 3, sub-section (4).
 Divers must obtain a licence from the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media before diving on the wreck.

 The wreck is much broken up by years of salvage work and more than a century of strong currents.
 But large parts, such as her Scotch boilers, are still recognisable.